andyfitzsuse/andyfitz.github.io/guide.md

 #### A critical attitude can both create trust or erode trust
 Being generous enough to be in open disagreement earns my trust and greatly influences what actions I take for the better.
 If you make the effort to communicate concerns, I make the effort to hear, understand, and address them when I can.
 Some encounters may end in a ‘disagree and commit’ scenario for either party.
 But by doing this my respect for you will grow and I'll trust you more after any rigorous debate.
 Being a surprise detractor for extended periods by contrast, can lure me into a combative stance where I chase wartime success.
 It’s on us both to be comfortable being openly critical.
 I strive to ensure safety and reward disagreement as a valuable contribution.
-I detest dissent manufactured in secret without having the opportunity to be consulted.
+Like anyone, I detest dissent manufactured in secret without having the opportunity to be consulted.

 #### I find trusting the second time is easier
 You may have learned the *crumpled bit of paper* visual metaphor for trust.
 Easy to do, impossible to completely undo.
 That's not entirely how I think of it.
 Hard lessons drive predictability and I value teachable moments on the way to long term trust.
-Failure is good and I look at patterns more than isolated incidents that don't feel good but can be learned from.
+Failure is good and I look at patterns more than isolated incidents.
+Mistakes don't feel good but can be learned from.

 #### Failure early and often but never the same
-We're part of an inherently optimistic species and that optimism drove the progress needed to evolve.
+We're part of an inherently optimistic species and that optimism helps us take risks and evolve.
 If you become aware commitments are no longer realistic, I need to know.
 If that's a common theme I need help getting to the cause.